Dear Zachary: A Letter to a Son About His Father: Reception and legacy

 Peter Debruge of Variety called the film "a virtuoso feat in editing" and noted: "The way Kuenne presents the material, with an aggressive style that lingers less than a second on most shots, it's impossible not to feel emotionally exhausted."
+Scott Mendelson of Film Threat called it "a one of a kind film, a searingly sad but utterly fascinating glimpse into the human wreckage left behind by a single act of violence."
+He liked that it focused "not on the details of death, but on the effects of life, both the life lost and those left behind to mourn."
+Fredrik Falk of Newser wrote of the film's importance because "it became a catalyst for change", adding "in my view, the Bagbys are among the most resilient and courageous people to ever walk this earth."

 Martin Tsai of the New York Sun said the film "has so many unexpected developments that it plays like a first-rate thriller. ... and the film is so unsettling that it will stay with viewers for a long time.
 Like The Thin Blue Line, Dear Zachary borrows some narrative dramatic tricks, and they pay off remarkably well.
 It's hands down one of the most mind-blowing true-crime movies in recent memory, fiction or nonfiction."

 The National Board of Review of Motion Pictures named the film one of the five top documentaries of the year.
 Among those who named it one of the best films of 2008 were Time Out Chicago, The Oregonian, the Times Herald-Record, Slant Magazine, and WGN Radio Chicago.
 The website Film School Rejects place the film third in their list of the "30 Best Films of the Decade".